isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-01-05-post-1960s-fashion-the-legacy-of-made-to-measure.md

 <div style="background-color: white;">(Left) Roland Chow demonstrating his hair creation “Incroyable”, a new short hair-do to go with shorter hemlines, October 1958. <i>Courtesy of Singapore Press Holdings.</i></div>
 <div style="background-color: white;">Two outfits from Roland Chow’s summer collection, May 1966.1962. <i>Courtesy of Singapore Press Holdings.</i></div>

-n 1967, it was reported that 50 percent of British women’s fashion sold was to the 15 to 19 age group.
+In 1967, it was reported that 50 percent of British women’s fashion sold was to the 15 to 19 age group.
 Carnaby Street, in London’s Soho district, was identified as the epicentre of the global youth-quake.
 So it was no wonder that the grooviest of 1960s fashion boutiques – including the “mini skirt” creator, Mary Quant’s flagship shop – were congregated there.

 In 1966, Carnaby Street was splashed on the cover of *Time* magazine, sealing London’s credibility as the capital of cool.
 Among the many Singaporeans who noted *Time’s* report and were quick to flock there was Alice Fu, who later became the first head buyer of Tangs (formerly C K Tang) from 1982 to 1996.
 In the late 1960s, as a secretary at a travel agency, she could get discounted air tickets to London.
 “So I took my mum to London.
 We told ourselves we had to see Carnaby Street, and we bought Mary Quant halter tops, chunky platform shoes, high boots, and maxi dresses,” she recalls.